cs1302uga/cs1302-hw8.5/README.md

     at java.lang.Thread.run (Thread.java:833)
    ```

-   This error is telling you that the code on line 91 (may be slightly different in your output) needs to be run
+   This error tells you that the code on line 91 (may be slightly different in your output) needs to be run
    from the JavaFX Application Thread.
 Notice that the code on line 91 modifies the `TextFlow` object which also
    modifies the scene graph.